-Examines the dawn of philosophy in ancient Greece: the early natural philosophers, Socrates, Plato, Aristotle, and the Hellenistic world views; the relationship of philosophy to art and science; and the meanings of Greek philosophical experience for modern times.
-Standard or CR/NC grading.
-Also listed as PHIL 2514.
-III B or IV
+Examines the dawn of philosophy in ancient Greece: the early natural philosophers, Socrates, Plato, Aristotle, and the Hellenistic world views; the relationship of philosophy to art and science; and the

 CLA 2524 Ancient Greek and Roman Political Theory

 This course will provide an introduction to several of the most influential political theories and models developed during Greek and Roman antiquity.
 In particular, we will read widely in authors such as Plato, Aristotle, Cicero and others, paying special attention to their historical and political contexts.
 We will also discuss the reception of Greek and Roman political thought in contemporary political theory.
 IV